Bình Quới Tourist Village

-The Binh Quoi Tourist Village (Làng Du Lịch Bình Quới in Vietnamese) is a tourist attraction in the Bình Thạnh District of Ho Chi Minh City, in southern Vietnam.
+Bình Quới Tourist Village (Vietnamese: Làng du lịch Bình Quới) is a tourist attraction in Bình Thạnh District, Ho Chi Minh City.

 The Tourist Village comprises the two parts of the Bình Quới Tourist Area.
 The Bình Quới Tourist Area I was established by the Vietnamese government in 1975 and 1976, while the Bình Quới Tourist Area II was built from 1979 to 1980, and the Tourist Village was established in 1994.
 The Tourist Village is located on the Thanh Da peninsula on the Saigon River approximately 8 km (a 20- to 30-minute drive depending on traffic) from the city center.

 The Tourist Village is set on lush garden-like grounds with lawns, coconut trees, creeks, and thatched cottages, presenting a view of days gone by in Vietnam's Mekong Delta region.
 Rich traditional southern Vietnamese cuisine is served there, and the area features a three-level, 700-seat floating restaurant in Bạch Đằng Harbor.

 Entertainment includes a cultural show featuring a traditional Vietnamese wedding, complete with water-borne bridal procession, rituals, and dances.

+History

+In 2004, the village underwent a significant expansion costing 60 billion VND (approximately $3.8 million USD at the time), increasing its area from 3.5 hectares to 8.6 hectares.
+This included new culinary facilities and traditional architecture to enhance its appeal as a cultural hub.
+Over the years, it has hosted large-scale cultural festivals and adapted to urban challenges, such as reopening after COVID-19 restrictions in 2021 alongside other sites like Đầm Sen Cultural Park.